TOOP4EU/toop-commander/README.md

   cat file1 file2 file3 ...    print contents of the provided files

+  id-query -c <COUNTRY_CODE> -d <docType>
+                               Send an id-query to the toop directory via the configured toop-connector

+  run-test -f <TEST_CONFIG_FILE> [-t <TEST_CASE_NAMES>]
+                               Run an automated test with respect to its HOCON definition given in <TEST_CONFIG_FILE>.
+                               The optional -t parameter specifies the test case names (separated by space) that are specifically intended to be executed.
+In such a case all the test cases not mentioned in the <TEST_CASE_NAMES> list are ignored by the commander.
+                               For an example TEST_CONFIG_FILE and its reference information please check "data/tests/test-config.conf"

   send-dc-request   -f <request file>
                                Send the request  file (ASiC or xml) to the configured connectors /from-dc endpoint